Ananya-Anilkumar-Eng/AUTOMATED-REPORT-GENERATION/README.md

 # DESCRIPTION

 This project focuses on Automated PDF generation using Python.
-Here a dataset is loaded, analysed and has been generated into as PDF through python modules.The dataset I have used is--"https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv"-- a csv file consisting of PIMA INDIAN DIABETES data.
+Here a dataset is loaded, analysed and has been generated into as PDF through python modules.The dataset I have used is-- "https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv" -- a csv file consisting of PIMA INDIAN DIABETES data.
 The PDF consists of _General Infromation, Descriptive Statistics, Univariate and Bivariate Analysis, Data Visualization_

 The task was performed in _**Python IDLE**_ and can also be performed in _**Jupyter Notebook, Spyder, VS Code**_ with necessary modules available.The modules used for this project--**_pandas, matplotlib, seaborn, statsmodels(Data Visualization and Analysis) and reportlab(PDF generation)_**--.